GSA/search-gov/README.markdown

     The entire test suite should always be 100% green.
 If anything fails at any time, it's the new top priority to fix it, and no developer should check in code on top of broken tests.

 1. Now that you are green, have a look through all your changes to make sure everything that is in there needs to be there.

+    For using-facing story, does it work across browsers?
+(IE7 and up on Admin Center, IE8 and up on SERPs)

     Can you delete any lines of code?
 Can you refactor anything?

+    Check for issues in your changes using [Code Climate](https://codeclimate.com/repos/5266dfe9f3ea0018fa0523e0/feed).

 1. If you did any work with web forms, check for any XSS or SQL Injection vulnerabilities with the Firefox plugins from Seccom labs (http://labs.securitycompass.com/index.php/exploit-me/).
 We have a third party scan our site monthly for XSS vulnerabilities (among other things), and if they discover XSS vulnerabilities before we do, it could risk our [C&A](http://en.wikipedia.org/wiki/Certification_and_Accreditation) standing.